 MacMillan also serves as the journalist-in-residence at War News Radio at Swarthmore College, and leads journalism innovation seminars at Temple University.

-Professor Mihai, the broadcast coordinator of the department, is a freelance videographer, independent producer and multi-media designer.
+Professor Mihai, the broadcast operations manager of the department, is a freelance videographer, independent producer and multi-media designer.
 He produced and directed several documentaries, "E Pluribus Unum" (1994), a film that investigates the spiritual milieu of first generation immigrants from Romania, as they become integrated into the various folds of the American society, "Someone Has Killed The Sphinx" (1995), a film offers an analysis of Romanian social realities following the overthrow of Nicolae Ceausescu's dictatorship, as seen through the staging of"Oedipus", at the Romanian National Opera House, "Crossroads" (1998), a film that takes a look at Columbia University's Graduate Acting Program, created and steered by renowned Romanian-American director Andrei Serban, "E Biagoresqo Drom / The Endless Journey", a documentary about the Rroma/Gypsy communities of Romania.
-Professor Mihai works as freelance cameraman for various news org. such Bloomberg televison news, BBC America, Austrian TV, CNN.
+Professor Mihai worked as freelance cameraman for various news organizations such as Bloomberg televison news, BBC America, CNN.
 Since 1996, he has taught undergraduates and graduates "Electronic News Gathering".

 William Serrin is a former labor and workplace correspondent for The New York Times.
 He is the author of Homestead: The Glory and Tragedy of an American Steel Town, a book on the collapse of the U.S. steel industry and the effects on mill towns, and The Company and the Union: The Civilized Relationship of the General Motors Corporation and The United Automobile Workers.
 Serrin reported for The Detroit Free Press and Newsweek and has been published in The Atlantic Monthly, American Heritage, The Nation, Columbia Journalism Review and The Village Voice.
 He was a member the Detroit Free Press team of reporters who won a Pulitzer Prize for coverage of the 1967 Detroit riots.
 In addition, Serrin was a recipient of the George Polk Award for reporting on the Kent State killings in 1970, the Sidney Hillman Award, and an Alicia Patterson Fellowship.